 The element gold is naturally yellow.
-To give gold a “white” look, it is mixed with other metals, like palladium and copper and then electroplated with Rhodium, a precious metal from the same family.
-The reason why white gold turns yellow is because this coating wears off – usually from the acids on our hands – the gold alloy underneath is revealed.
+To give gold a "white" look, it is mixed with other metals, like palladium and nickel and then electroplated with Rhodium, a precious metal from the same family.
+The reason why white gold turns yellow is because this coating wears off - usually from the acids on our hands - as well as high usage of hand sanitizers and bleach cleaning products or chlorine from pools etc the gold alloy underneath is revealed.
 It is common to have the white gold piece re-plated from time to time to restore the bands original luster.
 This is in no way a flaw and it is quite common to have white gold jewelry re-plated at a nominal cost.

 White gold was originally created as a substitute for yellow gold when platinum was needed for munitions during World War II.
 Lately white gold has gained in popularity for use in engagement and wedding rings.
 White gold is an ideal complement to diamonds and other gemstones and is very fashionable for engagement rings, wedding rings and eternity rings.